 Research Experience for Undergraduates (REU)

-The 2022 Ursinus REU application is now closed.
-Please check back in November 2022 for the 2023 Ursinus REU application.
+The 2023 Ursinus REU application is now closed.
+Please check back in November 2023 for the REU 2024 application (pending renewed NSF approval).

 One goal drives everything we do at Ursinus College—to change lives and foster growth in a way that our students never thought possible.